 Signs of rabies include behaving strangely, aggressively, staggering, frothing at the mouth, choking or making strange noises.
 Wild animals infected with rabies may also appear friendly and approach humans without fear.
-Animals exhibiting these signs should be avoided and reported to the Environmental Health Office (EHO) or Conservation Officer (CO) at 866-857-4444.
+Animals exhibiting these signs should be avoided and reported to the Conservation Officer (CO) at 867-857-4444.